itz-me-zappex/flux/README.md

 ## Features
 - CPU and FPS limiting process on unfocus and unlimiting on focus (FPS limiting requires game running using MangoHud with already existing config file).
 - Reducing process priority on unfocus and restoring it on focus.
-- Minimizing window on unfocus using xdotool (useful for borderless windows only).
+- Minimizing window on unfocus (useful for borderless windows only).
 - Commands/scripts execution on focus and unfocus events to make user able extend daemon functionality.
 - Configurable logging.
 - Notifications support.